Jared284/security-portfolio/labs/03-cloud-security-monitoring/03-log-sources-and-ingestion/README.md

 - the EC2 monitoring host
 - the AWS control plane

-This mattered because the rest of the lab depends on reliable log collection before any detection engineering or alerting can happen.
+This mattered because the rest of the lab depends on reliable log collection before detection engineering or alerting can happen.

+---

 ## Telemetry Sources